faxu/onnxruntime/docs/reference/execution-providers/RKNPU-ExecutionProvider.md

 ## Build
-For build instructions, please see the [BUILD page](../../how-to/build-eps.md#RKNPU).
+For build instructions, please see the [BUILD page](../../how-to/build/eps.md#RKNPU).

 ## Usage
 **C/C++**

-To use RKNPU as execution provider for inferencing, please register it as below.
+To use RKNPU as an execution provider for inferencing, please register it as below.
 ```
 Ort::Env env = Ort::Env{ORT_LOGGING_LEVEL_ERROR, "Default"};
 Ort::SessionOptions sf;